Neutral / cushion / high arch

 - Brooks introduces the second version of the Levitate model, a road-running shoe that delivers ultra-dynamic strides.
 The flexible structure of the Levitate 2 allows neutral pronators to have a quicker transition phase without sacrificing energy.
-The shoe is ideal for runners looking for a bouncy platform that is not overly soft.
+Same as one of the Brooks popular running shoe, the Glycerin 16, it is ideal for runners looking for a bouncy platform that is not overly soft.

 - The shoe presents an updated upper, which includes a new knit design.
 It comes with an internal bootie, a knitted heel collar, and a suede-textured heel tab that work together to reduce skin irritation and amplify the comfort.
 The upper is accompanied by a soft and stretchy Fit Knit wrap that has the capacity to generate a smooth and adaptable ride.